Australia cancels lease for new Russian embassy citing national security

 The bill has the support of the opposition coalition and is expected to pass both houses.

-Albanese said his government has anticipated a response from Russia over the decision and "we will await what response occurs."
+Albanese had said that his government anticipated a response from Russia over the decision.

 "We don't expect that Russia's in a position to talk about international law, given their rejection of it so consistently and so brazenly with their invasion of Ukraine," he said.